VividCortex/go-database-sql-tutorial/retrieving.md

 4. We read the columns in each row into variables with `rows.Scan()`.
 5. We check for errors after we're done iterating over the rows.

+This is pretty much the only way to do it in Go.
+You can't get a row as a map, for example.
+That's because everything is strongly typed.
+You need to create variables of the correct type and pass pointers to them, as shown.

 A couple parts of this are easy to get wrong, and can have bad consequences.

 First, as long as there's an open result set (represented by `rows`), the